-Working across these diverse habitats has allowed me to gain vast experience in all aspects of conservation management in all of the biomes in southern Africa.
-My special interests are in conservation realted compliance & law enforcement, integrated ecosystem-based approaches to management, developing management strategies for rare and endangered species and capacity development of conservation personnel.
-I now provide conservation consulting advice across the globe.
+Working across these diverse habitats has allowed me to gain vast experience in all aspects of conservation management and I now provide strategic and operational conservation advise across the globe.
+My special interests include conservation related compliance & law enforcement, integrated ecosystem-based approaches to management, developing management strategies for rare and endangered species and capacity development of conservation personnel.

 About Conservation Photography:

 Conservation photography is about a deep passion, a passion that makes one want to tell an impelling story that will effect positive environmental change!
 It is about using iconic and thought provoking images to be a voice for this fragile earth, its peoples, animals and plants.